FREE SHIPPING ON ORDERS OVER $60

 You don’t have to quit coffee.
 You just have to get smarter about it.

 If you’ve ever wondered “is coffee bad for blood pressure?”—the answer isn’t black and white (just like your brew).
-While excess caffeine can temporarily raise blood pressure in some people, the bigger picture depends on quality, quantity, and your individual sensitivity.
+While excess caffeine can temporarily raise blood pressure in some people, the bigger picture depends on coffee quality, overall intake, and individual sensitivity.

-Organic coffee and blood pressure have a more promising relationship.
+Organic coffee and blood pressure have a more encouraging relationship.
 Why?
-Because drinking organic coffee for blood pressure support may reduce exposure to harmful additives that could elevate cardiovascular risk.
-Choosing cleaner, low-acid, organically grown beans may be a smarter sip for those keeping an eye on heart health.
+Because choosing organic coffee may help reduce exposure to certain pesticide residues and contaminants that are being studied for their potential impact on cardiovascular health.
+Choosing cleaner, low-acid, organically grown beans may be a smarter option for those keeping an eye on heart health.

 © Copyright 2025 Java Planet Organic Coffee Roasters.
 All rights reserved.